 16. Cardboard box – Do you have a box laying around?
 Great!
 Give it to them along with some crayons and ask them what they want it to be.
 This will give you time to work or do the laundry.
 A simple box will provide hours of entertainment.
 It can be a train, a car, a plane, a rocket ship, and so much more.

 17. Get Outside – Just because it’s cold out doesn’t mean they can’t go out.
-They can sled, build a snowman, run around.
+They can sled, build a snowman, and run around.
 I use a little bribe called “Hot Coco.”
 Ain’t no shame in my game!
-If they go play when they come in they get hot coco.
+If they go play when they come in they get hot cocoa.